Find your possible

-Similarly to car insurance, you can usually build up ‘no claims bonus’ if you haven’t made a claim on your house contents insurance
+Similarly to car insurance, you can usually build up ‘no claims bonus’ if you haven’t made a claim on your home contents insurance

-It’s a difficult thing, calculating the value of your possessions, and it’s something that’s easy to underestimate.
+The amount of contents insurance you need will be based upon the total value of the belongings you keep in your home.
 The easiest way to calculate the value of your contents is to go through each room and do a rough total of how much everything is worth - you’ll probably be pleasantly surprised by the total value of your wardrobe once you’ve thrown in a few coats and jumpers!

 If you’re a tenant, you will not require buildings insurance as this will be your landlord's responsibility – essentially you cannot insure something that you doesn’t belong to you, or that you do not have a financial interest in.

 If you’re a leaseholder, it will still be the responsibility of the landlord (or ‘freeholder’) to provide insurance for the building – although they may charge this back to the leaseholders as part of the property’s management fees.